temporalio/dev-success/README.md

 Most of this content will eventually get to the main docs and samples, so to a large degree, this repo is just a waiting zone.

-This repo is getting ingested into our AI assistant, which can be found in [our docs](docs.temporal.io) or in the
+This repo is "production", and it is getting ingested into our AI assistant, which can be found in [our docs](docs.temporal.io) or in the
 #ask-ai channel of our community slack.